Stage 1 Training

 • Future dates TBC

-The number of attendees for each day limited in order to maximise hands-on practice.
+The number of attendees for each day is limited in order to maximise hands-on practice.
 Places will be allocated on a first come, first served basis (but there will be a reserve list).
 If you have registered and then can no longer attend, please email the course organiser as soon as possible so that your place can be offered to someone on the reserve list.

 Educational Development Time